CircuitSetup/Time-Circuits-Display/README.md

 Name of your preferred NTP (network time protocol) server for time synchronization.
 Leave this empty to disable NTP.

+##### &#9193; Use GPS time

+If this option is checked (which it is by default), the TCD uses GPS as a source for authorative time, in the same way like NTP.

+The issue with GPS time and the reason for this option is so-called "GPS week rollovers".
+Traditional GPS (L1/L1A aka "Legacy C/A") encodes time information in shape of "number of weeks" since 1980, and uses a 10 bit counter.
+As a result, this counter overflows every 1024 weeks, which is every about 19 years.
+The receivers' firmware is usually pretty dumb and only works for one of those periods (and it appears manufacturers prohibit longer periods of operation on purpose by refusing manual date/time feeds beyond the next rollover).
+The TCD firmware knows some measures to overcome a rollover if it were handled smartly, but I have no idea what the receivers actually are going to do (report time 19 years in the past?
+Report any time in the past, perhaps depending on the firmware's week-offet?
+Stop working at all?), and I cannot test this in any way.
+In case the TCD syncs to wrong time as a result of the receiver unable to properly cope with a roll-over, you can disable usage of GPS time information using this option.
+The next rollover is due in 2038, but trouble might come earlier, if the receiver firmware uses a week-offset to shift its working period across a rollover.
+According to the datasheets of some MTK3333 receivers, these might stop reporting correct time already in 2034.
+More modern GPS signals (L1C, L2C, L5) overcome this issue by using 13 bits for weeks, but given those signals are either not yet broadcast by many satellites and/or considered pre-operational as of this writing (2026), and rollout plans reach into the early 2030s, receivers supporting them are scarce and unreasonably expensive.

 #### <ins>World Clock mode</ins>

 ##### &#9193; Time zone for Destination Time display